romeara/eclipse-configuration/README.md

 ## window_focus.epf

 Sets the Servers, TestNG, and Console windows to not be forcibly brought to the top of a multi-window set when they complete a task.
 Also doubles the default number of lines kept in the console from 8000 to 16000

+# Additional Files

+There are few other Eclipse files available

+## dictionary

+The file in this directory can be configured as the custom Eclipse dictionary so it will stop flagging certain things as mispelled

+## templates

+The file(s) in this directory can be imported as code templates - the about task does not always work